Chinenye-VN/Fundamental_Project/README.md

 ![Sprint Board](https://user-images.githubusercontent.com/67292767/92315020-e2c83480-efd7-11ea-9e65-cc0018f92e25.png)

 #### Risk Assessment
- WHenever planning a project one needs to think of the potential risks that may occur.
+Whenever planning a project one needs to think of the potential risks that may occur.
 As this being my first technical project I had to think of the possible risks that may occur and how to lessen the threats of the risks; I had to assess the potential threats that can occur with the developer(Chinenye Nwandu), the user and the Cloud Service provider.
 Here are some of the risks and mitigations are show:

 ![Risk Assessment Table](https://user-images.githubusercontent.com/67292767/92315234-95999200-efda-11ea-9eeb-a0a210a9193d.png)

 #### Testing
+Testing was run on CircleCI to check whether the code is working correctly and up to date.
+The testing passed as seen in the image.

 ![CircleCI Test](https://user-images.githubusercontent.com/67292767/92315027-fffd0300-efd7-11ea-82df-0d8545b148e2.png)

 #### Technology
+## CI Pipleine

 ![Architechure](https://user-images.githubusercontent.com/67292767/92335150-3f852700-f08c-11ea-9889-307e4b76ad98.png)

 #### Results

+The functionality within my application: Create, Read and Delete.
+The user is able to to login and access their bookings through the booking page.
+Suppose the user wants to delete their booking they are able to do so with the click of one button.

 ![Login page](https://user-images.githubusercontent.com/67292767/92315035-0db28880-efd8-11ea-89ac-218bb6ef231b.png)
 ![All Bookings](https://user-images.githubusercontent.com/67292767/92315023-ea87d900-efd7-11ea-9739-e19794170b8d.png)